Animal placental extract

 Known concerns

-- Ethics and traceability concerns
+- Ethical and traceability concerns around equine placenta

 References